mobxjs/mobx/docs/react/react-integration.md

 ## When to apply `observer`?

 The simple rule of thumb is: _all components that render observable data_.

-If you are in doubt, apply `observer` as using it is cheap.
+`observer` only enhances the component you are decorating, not the components used inside it.
+So usually all your components should be wrapped by `observer`.
+Don't worry, this is not inefficient, in contrast, more `observer` components make rendering more efficient.

-If you don't want to mark a component as observer, for example to reduce the dependencies of a generic component package, make sure you only pass it plain data, for example by converting it to plain data in a parent component, that is an `observer`, using `toJS`.
+If you don't want to mark a component as `observer`, for example to reduce the dependencies of a generic component package, make sure you only pass it plain data, for example by converting it to plain data in a parent component, that is an `observer`, using `toJS`.

 ## Characteristics of observer components